MarsCon’s history begins in the previous millenium! Fire up your Wayback Machine and join us as we review MarsCon through the decades.

 (Little did we know our permanent guest Eris was preparing to toss a viral pandemic at the world.
 Players: please check your cards.
 If you have one that says “It Did Not Happen“, please play it now.
 Thank you.)

 MarsCon is a fan-run science fiction convention for all ages held every March in the Twin Cities area.
 At MarsCon you’ll find panel discussions, parties, guest of honor presentations, music of many kinds, our art show, film/anime room, science room, dealers room, charity auction, and masquerade.
-The Dementia track is virtually a con in itself, and attracts a nation-wide audience.
+Our comedy music track is virtually a con in itself, and attracts a nation-wide audience.

 “Forces of Darkness”